 The Tokyo Ballet was founded in 1964 by Tadatsugu Sasaki.
-In 1966, the Company embarked on its first overseas tour to Moscow, Leningrad and Kazan, which led it to being awarded the title of "Tchaikovsky Memorial" from the Soviet Ministry of Culture.
+As early as 1966, the Company embarked on its first overseas tour to Moscow, Leningrad (St. Petersburg today) and Kazan.

 Since its foundation, The Tokyo Ballet has developed a wide range of repertoire from classical full-length ballets to masterpieces of contemporary choreographers.
 In particular, the Company has original works created by three choreographers representing the contemporary ballet scene: Maurice Béjart's The Kabuki (1986), Bugaku (1989) and M (1993), Jiří Kylián's Perfect Conception (1994) and John Neumeier's Seven Haiku of the Moon (1989) and Seasons - The Colors of Time (2000).
 The Company has also staged prominent contemporary choreographers' works, such as Vladimir Vasiliev's Don Quixote, Natalia Makarova's La Bayadère, Mats Ek's Carmen, and John Neumeier's Romeo and Juliet.

 With its repertoire including twenty-one works by Maurice Béjart, The Tokyo Ballet is often recognized as a sister company of the Béjart Ballet Lausanne.
 It has also shared the stage with world-renowned conductors and orchestras including the Chicago Symphony Orchestra conducted by Daniel Barenboim and the Israel Philharmonic Orchestra conducted by Zubin Mehta.